GianMarco98/Asteroid-Classification/README.md

 Using Support Vector Machines (SVM) and Deep Convolutional Neural Network (DCNN) it was possible to build two classifiers that can distiguish between the four classes of the Main Group classification of asteroids.
 During the training of the two classifiers, it was noticed that the SVM took less time to train (also because it is less complex and has less parameters) respect to the convolutional neural netwok, and still has a f1 score close (but slightly lower) that the one of the DCNN.
 I tried different architectures for the DCNN, and the one presented in this project was the best one, but there is still space for improvements in this architecture.
 We need to consider also that the dataset used for this project isn't that big, and maybe using a larger dataset or expanding the one that we have using generative models could help.
-This indeed could be a nice topic for future works.
+The latter indeed could be a nice topic for future works.
 Thanks to this project I had the possbility to explore the topic of machine learnig and choose the classifiers that could better work with this type of dataset.
 But given the incredibly large number of classifiers that exists, surely there are more that could be used; this project was only the starting point.

 ## Bibliography